pwangcs/HATNet-SPI/README.md

-[CVPR 2024] Source code and pre-trained models for 'Dual-scale Transformer for Large-scale Single-Pixel Imaing'
+[CVPR 2024] Source code and pre-trained models for "Dual-scale Transformer for Large-scale Single-Pixel Imaing"